VasuGoel/yahoo-weather-api/README.md

 ### Prerequisites

-A modern web-browser like Safari, Chrome, Microsoft-Edge, Mozilla Firefox, etc.
 Command-Line
 Node
 NPM

 ### Running

-1. Run "npm install" from the terminal in the root directory of repository.
+1. Run "npm install" from the terminal in the root directory of repository to download all the dependencies.
-2. Change the UNIX Socket i.e. replace process.env.PORT and process.env.IP environment variables to port number of your choice.
-3. Run "node app.js" from the terminal to start the server.
+2. Run "node YahooWeather.js" to run the file using node.
-4. Visit the localhost (from Step 2) and search for any movie, TV, and celebrity news.
+3. View the information in the node console.

 ## Built With

 * [Node.js] (https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [Express] (https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
-* [OMDB API] (http://www.omdbapi.com/) - The OMDb API is a RESTful web service to obtain movie information.
-* [Axios] (https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js
+* [Yahoo Weather API] (https://developer.yahoo.com/weather/) - Get up-to-date weather information for any location
+* [OAuth] (https://www.npmjs.com/package/oauth) - A simple oauth API for node.js.
 * [Javascript] (https://www.javascript.com/) - High-level, interpreted programming language
-* [HTML] (https://www.html.com/) - Standard markup language

 ## Authors